Harriet Tubman's family: Freedom in New York

-Fearing that she was going to be sold away from Maryland, Tubman ran away in 1849.
+Fearing that she would be sold away from Maryland, Tubman ran away in 1849.
 She followed the "north star" and was aided by white and black people to make her way north.
 Her parents were among the people that she brought north and out of slavery.
 They escaped with Tubman in 1857.

-Tubman arrived in Caroline County, Maryland with a horse and a makeshift wagon to pick up her parents, as well as the belongings they most treasured on their trip north.
+Tubman arrived in Caroline County, Maryland, with a horse and a makeshift wagon to pick up her parents and the belongings they most treasured on their trip north.
 They traveled at night to a train that took them to Wilmington, Delaware, where they waited for Harriet at the home of Thomas Garrett.
-After a stop in Philadelphia to meet William Still, they headed north on a train to St. Catharines in Ontario, Canada, where Tubman had her headquarters and waited for fugitive slaves.
+After a stop in Philadelphia to meet William Still, they headed north on a train to St. Catharines in Ontario, Canada, where Tubman had her headquarters and waited for freedom seekers.

-Tubman made a meager income chopping and selling wood and working for farmers.
+Tubman made a meager income by chopping and selling wood and working for farmers.
 Her parents spent a difficult winter, subject to illnesses from the cold.
 William H. Seward, the governor of New York, helped arrange for the purchase of land in Auburn, New York for Tubman and her parents.
-Her parents lived in Auburn the rest of their lives.
+Her parents lived in Auburn for the rest of their lives.
 When Tubman was away on Underground Railroad trips or during the American Civil War, friends looked after her parents.
 Ben died about 1871 in Auburn, New York.
 Rit died in October 1880, nearly 100 years of age.